pwa-builder/CloudAPK/Asset-links.md

 # Removing the Browser Address Bar

-If you're seeing a browser address bar in your PWA Android app, it means you need to update your digital asset links.
+If you're seeing a browser address bar in your PWA Android app, it means you need to update your digital asset links, the `assetlinks.json` file.

 This document shows how fix this issue so the browser address bar won't show up.

+Please note that a "Chrome is in use" banner is expected the first time your app is run.
+That is not evidence of a broken asset links.
+You'll know if your asset links are incorrect when the browser address bar shows up in your Android app.

 ## Make sure assetlinks.json is valid and accessible